Healthy Homes Assessment Judgeford

 Draught Stopping Judgeford

-There is no require to block gaps or holes in the construction.
-For example, tiny gaps around doors and windows could be required to allow movement of the building as the house heats and cools, so that they can still be closed and opened instead of than securing.
-We will test all windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes that are part of the construction.
+For instance, small gaps around doors and windows could be required to allow for the movement of the structure as the home gets warmer and cooler, so that they are able to be shut and opened, rather instead of being stuck.
+We will check every window and door during an Healthy Homes assessment of your rental property.

 draught stopping building inspections